microsoftgraph/msgraph-sdk-typescript/README.md

 Get started with the Microsoft Graph SDK for Typescript by integrating the [Microsoft Graph API](https://docs.microsoft.com/graph/overview) into your Typescript application!

 > **Note:** this SDK allows you to build applications using the [v1.0](https://docs.microsoft.com/graph/use-the-api#version) of Microsoft Graph.
-If you want to try the latest Microsoft Graph APIs.
+If you want to try the latest Microsoft Graph APIs, use our [beta SDK](https://github.com/microsoftgraph/msgraph-beta-sdk-typescript) instead.

 >
 > **Note:** the Microsoft Graph Typescript SDK is currently in Pre-Release.